 3. Add your flax seed into the bowl.
 I prefer to use golden flaxseed, but I didn’t have it on hand.
 If you use golden flaxseed with blanched almond flour, your bread will turn out much whiter than this recipe.

-4. Add all your spices and baking soda to the mixture.
+4. Add all your spices and baking powder to the mixture.

 5. Mix all the dry ingredients well, until everything is evenly distributed.

 6. Add your 2 tsp.
 Garlic to the mixture.

 7. Add 2 eggs to get you started.
 Use a hand mixer to combine the ingredients, adding 2 eggs at a time once they’ve been mixed in.